 For major corrections, traditional braces are likely to be a better option.
-This is because when you’re fitted for traditional braces, you receive one appliance which is then adjusted throughout the course of your treatment to achieve the required outcome.
-These regular check-ups allow your orthodontist to keep an eye on your progress and tailor any adjustments as needed.
+This is because when you’re fitted for traditional braces, the appliances are glued to your teeth and therefore can apply predictable and more consistent forces to your teeth to achieve the desired outcome.

 The number of clear aligners you’ll need